SupriseMahlalela/FUTURE_DS_02/README.md

 ---

 ### 🔍 Findings
-- Customers on month-to-month contracts have the highest churn rate
+- Inversely proportional relationship between Tenure and Churn rate which means the increase in tenure(number of years the customer has with us) simply leads to a dicrease in the churn rate.
-- Long-term contracts (1–2 years) show strong retention
+- Long-term contracts (2-5 years) show strong retention.
-- Indicates commitment reduces churn
+- Indicates commitment reduces churn.
 ---

 ### 💡 Recommendations
-- Introduce incentives for long-term subscriptions
-- Offer discounts for annual plans
-- Improve value perception for short-term users
+- Introduce penalties for customers who intend to churn in the first two years (Cancelation fee).
+- promote the use of long term contacts and offer loyalty rewards.

 </details>